furiko-io/docs/docs/guide/contributing/overview.md

 # Contribution Guide

 We're so excited that you want to contribute to Furiko!
-Here we will briefly outline the different ways you can contribute to the project.
+We will briefly outline the different ways you can contribute to the project.

+## Roadmap

+Before contributing, refer to the [Roadmap](./roadmap.md) which covers planned features and developments for Furiko.

 ## Core Kubernetes Operators